-Psoriasis is a skin condition which shows up as a rash with dry, silvery, scaling patches and can flare up for no apparent reason.
-The affected areas often crack and are sometimes painful.
+Psoriasis is a chronic skin condition which characteristically appears as dry, silvery, scaling patches or plaques on the skin surface.
+Psoriasis can remain stable on the skin for a long time, but flare-ups are seen frequently in many that are suffering from psoriasis.
 Psoriasis is found mainly on the elbows, knees, scalp, chest and trunk and can also affect the toenails and fingernails.
 It may begin in late childhood or young adulthood and usually continues throughout life.

 What Causes It?